 Like most flowers, red begonias symbolize deep love and passion and are typically reserved for only the closest friends and partners.

-There is some debate on the concrete meaning of yellow begonias; however, they are typically accepted to represent happiness and hope and are given as a symbol of good wishes.
+There is debate on the concrete meaning of the begonia yellow flowers; however, they are typically accepted to represent happiness and hope and are given as a symbol of good wishes.
 Similarly, they can represent rebirth and new beginnings.
 However, in some African countries, yellow begonias can signify the death of a loved one.

-Like most other flowers, white begonias represent purity and are a popular choice for bouquets.
-They are commonly worn or gifted at weddings and births.
-Purple begonias are the rarest of its variants, Which are explicitly reserved for funerals.
+Purple flower begonias are the rarest of its variants, Which are explicitly reserved for funerals.

 The United States military has adopted the orange begonia as a symbol of strength and courage.
 Orange begonias are also known to bring good fortune and protection.

 - Pink Begonia

 Pink begonias are usually given as a sign of affection and appreciation.
 Pink begonias

 - White Begonia

 White begonias are generally given to people who are sick or recovering from illness.
 These white flowers are also given to celebrate a baby’s first birthday and are considered a symbol of peace.